 Luis Pereira was widely considered to be the best central back in the Seleção's history.
 He was capped over 30 times, but only attended the 1974 World Cup Finals held in West Germany and remembered receiving a red card against Holland.
 He played 562 games with S.E.
 Palmeiras (34 goals) and 171 games with Atlético Madrid (17 goals).
 With Atletico Madrid, he was considered one of the best defender playing in Europe.
 He won the La Liga title in 1977.

 José Junqueira played his entire career with Palmeiras between 1931 and 1945.
 He was considered their best ever defender until the emerge of Luís Pereira.
 He was the first player to be honored with a bust at the Palestra Italia Stadium by the club.
 After him only Ademir da Guia, Waldemar Fiúme, Oberdan Cattani and Marcos received such homage.

 LB: Geraldo Scotto (Brazil)

 Roberto Carlos was regarded one of the best leftbacks in history.
-He had 125 caps for Brazil playing in three WC Finals.
-He won 3 Champions League titles with Real Madrid and one WC title with Brazil in 2002.
+He had 125 caps for Brazil playing in three World Cup Finals.
+He won 3 Champions League titles with Real Madrid and one World Cup title with Brazil in 2002.
 In 1997 he was runner-up in the FIFA World Player of the Year.
 He is especially famous for a free kick from 35m out against France in the Tournoi de France 1997.
 The goal is considered one of the greatest goals ever scored.

 DM: César Sampaio (Brazil)